ajs17/ajsmith/content/portfolio/index.md

 Mitime (pronounced "my time") is a minimal metastructure mapped over standard time that counts down available time in a day to organize time more effectively.
 My original concept, design, coding and copy.

-Responsive Hugo site hosted on Github pages with custom Hugo modules that use Javascript to dynamically manipulate SVG images.
+Responsive Hugo site hosted on Github Pages with custom Hugo modules that use Javascript to dynamically manipulate SVG images.

 Desktop home page (the theme switches to a dark background during certain times of the day):